Canteen

 Step 3: Join other guests at the table, and welcome others to sit with you

-Step 4: Eat and enjoy
+Step 4: Eat and enjoy (and don’t forget to come back for pud!)

-Artists: Cherry Truluck and Annalee Levin, Photographer: Peter Halpin
+Photographer: Peter Halpin

 The cost of a meal at Canteen is up to how much you’d like to pay for it.
 Even if that’s nothing.

 On the day, there will be an indication of how much a single meal at Canteen costs to make.
 Since Canteen is not-for-profit, it only seeks to cover that cost.
-Currently, the suggested donation for a meal is £10.

 The food served at Canteen is hearty, nutritious, familiar, and – most importantly – delicious.
 Think pie and mash, ragu, curries, stews, and so on.